Hello, how are you? My name is Tiago and I am the founder of the blog Go To Portugal and if you have already asked yourself:

 Once upon a time there was a boy from a village near Ponte de Lima who dreamt of living in the city.
 This boy wanted to discover other horizons and stop looking at the same landscapes and people.
 One day his parents decided to emigrate and took him to one of the best known cities in the world: Paris.

-This boy felt lost for some time, feeling like a foreigner in the country that took him in and in his home country – on the one hand he was the Portuguese living in Paris, on the other hand he was the Frenchman going to Portugal on vacation.
-After some thinking he realized that he needed to know his origins, to truly understand the meaning of being Portuguese.
+This boy felt lost for some time, feeling like a foreigner in the country that took him in and in his home country – on the one hand he was the Portuguese living in Paris, on the other hand he was the Frenchman going to Portugal on holidays.
+After some thinking he realised that he needed to know his origins, to truly understand the meaning of being Portuguese.

 To know and understand Portugal, he decided to explore every corner of the country, from north to south, east to west, from the big cities to the small villages lost in the middle of nowhere.
 To record all the adventures and to show the world the wonderful country Portugal is and the meaning of being Portuguese, he thought of creating a blog – that’s how “Go To Portugal” was born.